mmannings/coy-ontology/sectors/README.md

         skos:inScheme         :nace2 ;
         skos:prefLabel        "01.19 Growing of other non-perennial crops"@en .
 ```
+(That is technically exactly like I created it from the CSV file (except for the namespace of course).)

 ### Example
 In the Global Trade Alerts dataset `CPC 2.1` is used for products and `HS 2012` for sectors.